The UNESCO Creative Cities Network

 The UNESCO Creative Cities Network (UCCN) was created in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.
 The Network contains seven creative fields: literature; crafts and folk art; design; film; gastronomy; media arts and music.
 Reykjavík has been a UNESCO City of Literature since 2011.

-The UCCN is a growing network with new cities being designated every two years.
+The UCCN is a growing network with new cities being designated every other year.
 The title is a permanent one, as long as the designated cities stay active within the network.

 For more information, have a look at the UCCN Mission Statement or visit the UNESCO Creative Cities website.